Why Miscarriages Happen

 - Using spas and saunas or exercising excessively causing undesirable high temperatures

 - Using pain relieving medication such as non-steroidal anti-inflammatory drugs like ibuprofen and aspirin may increase risk around the time of conception and are also blood thinning agents

 - Unhealthy lifestyles like a poor diet

 - Science Daily (Dec.
-4, 2006); Women who have a low body mass index before they become pregnant are 72% more likely to suffer a miscarriage in the first three months of pregnancy, but can reduce their risk significantly by taking supplements and eating fresh fruit and vegetables, according to study findings published online today.
+4, 2006); Women who have a low body mass index before they become pregnant are 72% more likely to suffer a miscarriage in the first three months of pregnancy.
+They can reduce the risk significantly by taking supplements and eating fresh fruit and vegetables, according to study findings published online today.

 - Comments from the Recurrent Miscarriage Clinic, Sheffield Hospital, UK.
 (07.09); ‘Being clinically obese or underweight has a small but significant increased risk of miscarriage in subsequent pregnancies.’